Suheldev Bharatiya Samaj Party: List of Members of Legislative Council of Uttar Pradesh

+Electoral history

 Indian general election, 2004

 SBSP fielded 14 candidates in the 2004 Indian general election, one in Bihar and the rest in Uttar Pradesh.
 Together they obtained 275,267 votes (0.07% of the nationwide vote).

 Bihar assembly elections, 2005

 The party contested the February 2005 Bihar Legislative Assembly election with three candidates.
 Together they obtained 13,655 votes (0.06% of the statewide vote).
 SBSP fielded two candidates in the subsequent October 2005 Legislative Assembly election in Bihar.
 Together they obtained 11,037 votes (0.05% of the statewide vote).

 Uttar Pradesh assembly election, 2007

 The party contested 97 candidates in the 2007 Uttar Pradesh Legislative Assembly election.
 All but three candidates forfeited their deposits.
 It obtained a total of 491,347 votes (0.94% of the statewide vote).